Azikar/GildedRose/README.md

 # GildedRose

-Docker is set up to run php comands there is no ngix configuration.
+Docker is set up to run php comands there is no nginx configuration.

 Tests can be launched using:  docker-compose exec php composer test